Polarimetric compressed sensing with hollow, self-assembled diffractive films: Results

 \subsection{Metaphotonic Signatures for Compressed Sensing}

+{PANI-HS's diffraction-dependent polarization transformations are similar to the optical transformations generally associated with the nonlocal effects of metasurfaces or metagratings \cite{radi_metagratings_2017}. }Notably {however, an important aspect of the self-assembled encoder is a non-negligible degree of disorder, which offers an ``incoherence'' function for compressive sensing.} Compressed sensing is defined by two fundamental requirements: 1) {sparse} input information {(in the conventional imaging system [Fig. \ref{fig:intro1}(a)]), and} 2) ``incoherent'' output information \cite{Cand_s_2007} {(with the PANI-HS encoded system [Fig. \ref{fig:intro1}(b)])}.
+This second requirement is {not only influenced by the PANI-HS geometry but also} addressed by disorder in the sample \cite{Gigan2022}.

-We draw direct analogy to compressed sensing where there are two fundamental requirements: 1) the input information is sparse 2) the information is encoded incoherently \cite{Cand_s_2007}.
-This second requirement is addressed by disorder in the sample \cite{Gigan2022}.
-We refer to the `ordered' and `random' samples characterized in Fig. \ref{fig:intro2}.
-Figures \ref{fig:NonnormalPower}(a-b) illustrates the encoder wavefront distortion or incoherence function, which is stronger with random samples.
-When the sample is ordered (polycrystalline, or carries sharp pair-wise correlations and larger grains), then light is directed into angularly-sharp $k-$space diffraction peaks.
-When the sample is random and has short-range order, then the diffraction patterns are blurred.
+We refer to the ``ordered''and ``random'' samples characterized in Fig. \ref{fig:intro2}. {The random PANI-HS samples offer a higher degree of incoherence compared to the ordered ones with broadened $k$-space angular modes, less-distinct fringes, and broadened modulation of the far-field polarization.} Figures \ref{fig:NonnormalPower}(a-b) illustrate the encoder wavefront distortion or incoherence function.
+When the sample is ordered (polycrystalline, with sharp pair-wise correlations and larger grains), then light is directed into angularly-sharp $k-$space diffraction peaks.
+When the sample is random and has short-range order, then the {diffracted interference} patterns are blurred.
 When the sample contains multiscale features such as nanofibers, the signal is spatially multiplexed into multiple $k-$space modes.
 The mode broadening and multiplexing enhances the capability for the single input-angle information to be captured in a few measurements.

 Experimentally, the output angle of the Debye ring $\theta_o$ follows a simple grating relation, however the peak power {\it values} at this diffracted angle varies approximately 2dB or 30\%.
-In Fig. \ref{fig:NonnormalPower}(c-d) we plot the peak transmitted power as a function of input angle captured for ordered and random structures.
+In Figs. \ref{fig:NonnormalPower}(c-d) we plot the peak transmitted power as a function of input angle captured for ordered and random structures.
 This reveals the interference patterns in the diffracted light patterns, which are more evident for ordered than random samples.
 The interference fringes are regularly spaced when we plot the peak intensity as a function of $k$ or $\cos(\theta_o)$.
 The fringes are easily interpreted as noise: one must sample the input angle $\theta_i$ with high resolution in order to observe the fringes clearly.
 These sharp interference fringes, which range in angular spacing $3-8^\circ$ from $\theta_i= -75$ to $+75^\circ$, encode beam pointing.